petsc/petsc/src/docs/sphinx_docs/developers/documentation.rst

 Sphinx Documentation Guidelines
 -------------------------------

-* Use the ``includeliteral`` directive to directly include pieces of source code, as in the following example.
+* Use the `literalinclude directive <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude>`__ to directly include pieces of source code, as in the following example.
 Note that an "absolute" path has been used, which means relative to the root for the Sphinx docs (where ``conf.py`` is found).

   .. code-block:: rst

       .. literalinclude:: /../../../src/sys/error/err.c
-         :language: c
          :start-at: PetscErrorCode PetscError(
          :end-at: PetscFunctionReturn(0)
          :append: }

+  For robustness to changes in the source files, Use `:start-at:` and related options when possible, noting that you can also use (positive) values of `:lines:` relative to this.
+For languages other than C, use the `:language:` option to appropriately highlight.

-* We use the `sphinxcontrib-biblatex extension <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/>`__ to include citations from BibTeX files.
+* We use the `sphinxcontrib-bibtex extension <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/>`__ to include citations from BibTeX files.
   This currently generates a "duplicate label" warning when the same reference is used in two different documents.
   The recommended `workaround <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html#section-key-prefixing>`__ could be used,